 Inishbofin (Island of the White Cow) lies seven miles off Galway’s coast.
-This magical island is now a haven for tourism, farming and fishing.
+This magical island is now a haven for tourism, farming and angling.
 The island is 5.7km by 4km , which means that bikes are the ideal method of transport.
 On your arrival at the pier, choose your bike to hire and get ready to explore.
 (There is a daily ferry service all year round from the pier in Cleggan to Inishbofin.)

 Inishbofin has various cycling routes offering spectacular views of the island’s wild Atlantic scenery.
 There are several safe award-winning sandy beaches strewn with shells and with crystal clear water which make swimming, snorkelling and diving a joy.
 Inishbofin is a special area of conservation and a special area of protection.
 The island is a breeding area for many species of birds.
 The rarest or most threatened species breeding on the island at present are the Corncrake.